 Since 2004, Barcelona has had a street tram system in place.
 There are two tram lines.
 The Transports Metropolitans de Barcelona (TMB) runs a public daytime bus service with a fleet over 1,000 buses servicing every part of the city.
 The city also has over 10,000 taxis, which are painted black and yellow.

-Remember your Turbopass includes unlimited public transport within Barcelona, as often as you wish.
-Valid for buses, trains and metro as well as the airport-transfer by train, bus, and metro.
+Remember, your Turbopass includes unlimited public transport within Barcelona, as often as you wish.
+It is valid for buses, trains, and metro, as well as the airport-transfer by train, bus, and metro.

-Shopping: Barcelona is a hub of fashion; with stores selling everything from hippy grunge to ultra-expensive couture evening wear.
-Among the modernist buildings of Passeig de Gràcia are Barcelona’s high-priced stores like Gucci, Chanel, Carolina Herrera and Adolfo Dominguez.
+Barcelona is a hub of fashion; with stores selling everything from hippie grunge to ultra-expensive couture evening wear.
+Among the modernist buildings of Passeig de Gràcia are Barcelona’s high-priced stores like Gucci, Chanel, Carolina Herrera, and Adolfo Dominguez.
 The Zara on Passeig de Gràcia is one of Spain’s largest.

 The Las Ramblas and Barri Gòtic neighborhoods are loaded with small shops and antique stores.
 Stop into the famous La Manual Alpargatera.
 This landmark store has sold espadrilles to everyone from Salvador Dali to the Pope.

 El Corte Inglés is Spain’s largest department store chain.
 There are several of them throughout Barcelona, but the one in Plaça de Catalunya is the largest.
 There is also one in L’Illa (Avinguda Diagonal, 555-559), which is a large mall in uptown Barcelona.